For Readers/Parents

 If you’re looking for a specific title or author, try the search bar below the blog header (or at the bottom of the page if you’re viewing this site on your phone or tablet).

-Type in an author’s last name, book title, genre, or keyword and hit search.
+Type in an author’s last name, book title, genre, or keyword, and hit search.
 Voila!
-If I’ve got a review that meets your criteria, you’ll see it listed in the results.
+If I have a review that meets your criteria, it will be listed in the results.

 Guide to Age Range Categories